 Reference Intake labels show you the energy (both in kJ and kcals, but most of us know these as calories) per 100g or per 100ml, and the amounts of energy, fat, saturates, sugars and salt in a serving or a portion, along with the % Reference Intake of each nutrient and energy value

 We often get asked as well about identifying ‘added sugars’ (ie. sugars that have been added during food and drink manufacturing).
 It is not possible to distinguish naturally occurring sugars from added sugars in a laboratory given they are the same molecule.
-However, some countries are now moving towards ‘added sugars’ labelling.
-For example, the US is introducing ‘added sugars’ onto labels of pre-packaged foods, as well as sugars from added syrups, honey and concentrated fruit or vegetable juices.
+However, some countries are exploring how ‘added sugars’ could be calculated and shown on labels.
+For example, the US has started to introduce ‘added sugars’ on the labels of pre-packaged food and drink products, and the US Food & Drug Administration (FDA) is continuing to work with manufacturers to meet these new labelling requirements.
+‘Added sugars’ are calculated based on product manufacturers’ proprietary recipes as a baseline.